-The initial response in all countries was swift and followed a similar pattern.
-In Bangladesh, a 10-day shutdown effective from March 26 was declared2.
-This was described as a nationwide holiday; travel on water, rail, and air routes was banned, and road-transportation suspended, while all non-essential organisations, businesses, and educational institutions were to close.
-Following the declaration, many people from the cities started to leave the urban areas by various means, including overcrowded public transport services.3 People were advised to practice social distancing and the wearing of facemasks was made compulsory.
-Elements of the response have drawn praise, particularly in terms of the scale-up of social protection with an estimated 15.3% of the population covered4 though this predominantly covers rural areas.

-Bangladesh is considered to exemplify the triple economic blow that many countries have suffered from Covid-19: domestic slowdown caused by the disease and the efforts to contain its spread, a sharp decline in exports, and a drop in remittances5.
-Some estimates suggest that remittances, the second-largest driver of the Bangladesh economy, could decrease by 20 percent in 20206.
+Initially described as a nationwide holiday, the government in Bangladesh declared a 10day shutdown effective from March 266.
+Travel on water, rail, and air routes was banned, and road-transportation suspended, while all non-essential organisations, businesses, and educational institutions were to close.
+Following the declaration, many people from the cities started to leave the urban areas by various means, including overcrowded public transport services.7 People were advised to practice social distancing and the wearing of facemasks was made compulsory.
+Elements of the response have drawn praise, particularly in terms of the scale-up of social protection with an estimated 15.3% of the population covered8 though this predominantly covers rural areas.
+Bangladesh is considered to exemplify the triple economic blow that many countries have suffered from Covid-19: domestic slowdown caused by the disease and the efforts to contain its spread, a sharp decline in exports, and a drop in remittances9.
+Some estimates suggest that remittances, the second-largest driver of the Bangladesh economy, could decrease by 20 percent in 202010.
 Overall, this has the potential to double the country's poverty rate, pushing it to over 40 percent.
 The Government of Malawi declared a State of National Disaster on 20 March.
 Early prevention responses from the government included the suspension of all formal meetings, gatherings and conferences, with the president announcing a 21-day lockdown starting Saturday 18 April, that was subsequently reversed by the high court to allow for more consultation to prevent harm to the poorest and most vulnerable of society.
 Large-scale political rallies went ahead in this period ahead of a presidential election.
 In early August, the new government introduced several measures including the mandatory use of masks in public areas, limiting public gatherings to no more than 10 people, and limiting of funerals to a maximum of 50 people, though this was subsequently amended to allow church gatherings of 100 people.
-In addition, markets, shops and businesses in close proximity to hospitals were to be closed and a 2 to 8 pm operating time for entertainment venues that only allows for takeaway purchases was introduced.7 People found not to be wearing facemasks face a fine of up to MK 10,000.
-While the macro level economic impacts of the crisis are still unfolding, the worst impact is expected in the informal economy, with poverty forecasted to increase by up to 4.9 percentage points in urban areas and 2.2 percentage points in rural areas8.
+In addition, markets, shops and businesses in close proximity to hospitals were to be closed and a 2 to 8 pm operating time for entertainment venues that only allows for takeaway purchases was introduced.11 People found not to be wearing facemasks face a fine of up to MK 10,000.
+While the macro level economic impacts of the crisis are still unfolding, the worst impact is expected in the informal economy, with poverty forecasted to increase by up to 4.9 percentage points in urban areas and 2.2 percentage points in rural areas12.